timacdonald/callable-fake/readme.md

 }
 ```

-This interface accepts a callback, and under the hood loops through all "dependecies" and passes each one to the callback.
+This interface accepts a callback, and under the hood loops through all "dependecies" and passes each one to the callback for the developer to work with.

 ### Before